cemmertsimsek/Wiki-API/README.md

 # Wiki-API

-Purpose of this project is creating my own RESTfull API
+Purpose of this project is creating my own RESTful API